WHAT I'M DOING NOW

 MY GUITAR PRACTICING

-I'm jumping into a new piece (it's a secret!) which I plan to record/video by October.
+I'm jumping into a new piece (it's a secret!) which I plan to record/video in the near future.

 I'm always staying in shape and maintaining my old repertoire.

-I'm adding this new "What I'm Doing Now" page to the website.
+I added this new "What I'm Doing Now" page to the website.
+I'm trying to update it at least monthly.

 TECHNIQUE TIP OF THE MONTH